uwetom/media-production-worksheets/week_03-3D_scanning/README.md

 - Seat the model in a comfortable position with access all around them for scanning.
 - Try to not blink when you are taking photos of the front of their face.

+> [!NOTE]Think about the facial expression, you could make multiple scans with different expressions.

 ## Extra - Scan a whole person

 It is very difficult to get a good scan of an entire person, but it is possible to get aceptable results if you are careful and your subject is good at standing still.